raspberrypi/documentation/usage/scratch/gpio/README.md

 - A Scratch broadcast of `gpioserveron` or `gpioserveroff` will have the obvious effect.
 - Projects saved when the GPIO server is running will have that status recorded and on loading will try to start the server if it is enabled.

 Without any further setup you now have access to the basics of the GPIO system.
 This currently uses the Broadcast blocks.
-For instance, to configure GPIO pin 4 as an out put and turn it on you create the two following broadcasts:
+For instance, to configure GPIO pin 4 as an output and turn it on you create the two following broadcasts:

 ![broadcast config4 out gpio4on](images/config-on.png)